How Much Water You Need To Drink Every Day?

 A healthy human body usually has about 60% water in total body weight.

 The smooth functioning of all body organs requires water.
-Water is essential for carrying nutrients to the body cells and for flushing toxins out of the vital organs.
+Water is essential for carrying nutrients to the body’s cells and flushing toxins out of the vital organs.

-Our eyes, ears, nose, and mouth, requires sufficient water moisture to function healthily.
+Our eyes, ears, nose, and mouth require sufficient water moisture to function healthily.
 Even brains and hearts cannot work without essential water fluids.

 You count on any bodily function, and you will notice all almost all of them require water to work smoothly.

-Water or bodily fluids help in several vital functions of the body like the maintenance of body temperature, saliva creation, transportation of nutrients, absorption of essential vitamins and nutrients, digestion, blood circulation, and many more.
+Water or bodily fluids help in several vital bodily functions, like maintaining body temperature, creating saliva, transporting nutrients, absorbing essential vitamins and nutrients, digestion, blood circulation, and many more.

-Bodily fluid helps in the transportation of toxicant waste products out of body cells.
+Bodily fluid helps transport toxicant waste products out of body cells.
 Blood urea nitrogen and water-soluble waste are easily removed and excreted through urine by the kidney.

 Muscle fatigue is caused by the imbalance of bodily fluids